Find more growing tips & recipes: Read all Blog Posts »

 RED CHILE SAUCE from New Mexico

 Red chile sauce is the best thing ever on a cold January winter day.
 Make this recipe with your dried red chiles from last seasons harvest of Guajillo Chile and Hatch Red Hot Chile.
-Grow oregano and onions alongside your peppers this year!
+Of course you can also use any dried chiles you have on hand for this recipe.
+Grow oregano and onions alongside your peppers this year to use in this recipe.

 Yield: Makes about 2 1/2 cups